publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXXVI/m__us_usc_t22_s290k–8.md

  __First General Capital Increase__

     [Pub.
 L. 106–113, div.
-B, § 1000(a)(2)][/us/pl/106/113/s1000/a/2] \[title V, § 594\], Nov.
+B][/us/pl/106/113/dB], § 1000(a)(2) \[title V, § 594\], Nov.
 29, 1999, [113 Stat.
 1535][/us/stat/113/1535], 1501A–122, provided in part that the Secretary of the Treasury may effect the United States participation in the first general capital increase of the Multilateral Investment Guarantee Agency and authorized $29,870,087 to be appropriated without fiscal year limitation for payment by the Secretary for paid-in capital of the Agency and $139,365,533 to be appropriated without fiscal year limitation for payment by the Secretary for callable capital of the Agency.

 ----------